dedis/cothority/omniledger/Contracts.md

 ## Instance Structure

-Every instance in omniledger is stored with the following information in the global state:
+Every instance in OmniLedger is stored with the following information in the global state:

 - `InstanceID` is a globally unique identifier of that instance, composed of: